Roseselsa Ceramics MK2

 Midrange

 The midrange sits in a gently recessed position relative to the bass shelf and the upper frequencies, a common and largely acceptable tuning choice for a consumer-facing TWS.
 In practice this means vocals sit slightly behind the mix rather than front-and-centre, which suits electronic and rock material well while making more intimate recordings feel marginally distant.
-Tonal density is solid and harmonic texture is preserved convincingly enough that acoustic instruments retain character rather than flattening into the mix.
+Acoustic instruments sound natural and retain genuine character rather than flattening into the mix.
 Dire Straits’ “Brothers in Arms” rewards careful listening — Knopfler’s guitar and vocal are present, textured, and tonally convincing, even if they do not quite command the immediacy that a more midrange-forward tuning might deliver.
 The ELC mode further recesses the midrange, reinforcing my recommendation to leave it switched off for critical use.

 Treble

 The treble on the HiFi profile is safe in the best sense of the word — it avoids sibilance and harshness while still offering genuine air and sparkle in the upper registers.
-Cymbal shimmer has a natural sheen, transient leading edges are resolved cleanly without any etch or glassiness, and upper-harmonic extension is respectable for the TWS category.
-Nils Lofgren’s live recording of “Keith Don’t Go” is a rewarding test: the acoustic guitar shimmer and the fine high-harmonic detail in the audience ambience demonstrate the Ceramics MK2’s upper-frequency capability pleasingly.
-If there is any refinement to be wished for, it would be a subtle presence-region lift to bring slightly more definition to leading edges — but this is a refinement rather than a correction.
+Cymbal shimmer has a natural sheen, detail is crisp and clear without any harshness, and extension into the higher frequencies is good for the TWS category.
+Nils Lofgren’s live recording of “Keith Don’t Go” is a rewarding test: the acoustic guitar shimmer and the fine detail in the audience ambience demonstrate the Ceramics MK2’s upper-frequency capability pleasingly.
+If there is any refinement to be wished for, it would be a subtle lift in the presence region to bring slightly more definition to cymbal attacks — but this is a refinement rather than a correction.

 Soundstage and Imaging